Choosing to Live a Life of Purpose

 Continued involvement in groups such as 12-Step programs like Alcoholics Anonymous provides structure needed for patients to initiate purposeful living.
 These groups reinforce the support and empathy needed to sustain recovery and instill community importance in each patient.
 Forming close relationships reduces stress and contributes to the patient’s overall quality of life, and many groups include fun social events for bonding.

 Personal Accountability and Purpose

 Personal motivation and knowledge of underlying triggers can prompt personal accountability.
 Allowing patients to be responsible for their addiction emphasizes focusing on themselves, which is necessary for awareness and core change.
-Self-Management and Recovery Training, also known as SMART, is an available support system to patient post-recovery.
+Self-Management and Recovery Training, also known as SMART, is an available support system to patients post-treatment.

 SMART helps patients regain control over their lives by emphasizing self-reliance, self-confidence, self-motivation, and self-discipline.
-This program is effective in encouraging the patient to stay clean with the help of group members and treatment professionals.
+This program is effective in encouraging the patient to stay clean by placing an emphasis on accountability, awareness of self, and having a strong support system of group members and treatment professionals.